 building this project?

-Traffic volumes along the SR 161 corridor in Edgewood (currently one through lane each direction with a center turn lane) have steadily increased in recent years, resulting in congestion, delays and collisions.
-This project improves safety and eases congestion by adding lanes and managing access.
+Traffic volumes along the SR 161 corridor in Edgewood have steadily increased in recent years, resulting in congestion, delays and collisions.
+This project improves safety and eases congestion after adding lanes and managing access.

 The End Result